Employee posting a leave request on a laptop at a desk

 100% Buyer Side Independent

-The SAP Employee Self Service user is the lowest cost named user type, meant for staff who only post their own time, leave, or expenses.
-Misclassify those staff as full users and you pay several times more for access they never use.
+SAP Employee Self Service is the lightest named user type, built for staff who only post their own time, leave, or expenses, and it is the single largest source of quiet over licensing across most SAP estates.

 Key takeaways